VictorMorenoJimenez/IV/README.md

 ## Objective
 With the help of a micro framework, we will build a REST API to make easier the access and treatment of data.

+## Why this project?
+This project emerges as a personal challenge to develop a complete web service.
+This microservice will be part of a complete web service in which people linked to the IT world can look for work as well as promote themselves.

 ## Tool belt
 * [Flask](https://palletsprojects.com/p/flask/): micro framework.
 * [Python](https://www.python.org/):Flask is based on python.